 Wearable tech – such as fitness watches – can provide gentle prompts to employees to stand up and move every once in a while.
 To simply stand up from your desk and stretch might not look like much, but over time such a simple thing can make a huge difference to your health and wellbeing.

 Wellbeing platforms can give you a detailed overview of your employees’ health.
 You can use them to monitor the progress of your employee wellbeing program and to spot any areas that might need improvement.

 There are some ethical questions to consider about collecting and monitoring your employees’ health data.
 But it can’t be denied that wellbeing technology can play a major role in helping you to create a workplace culture that actively promotes a healthy lifestyle.

-6. Understand your absence data to manage sickness absence
+6. Understand your absence data to reduce sickness absence

-Finally, if you want to manage sickness absence, you need to understand your employees and the sort of things that might encourage them to call in sick.
+Finally, if you want to minimise sickness absence, you need to understand your employees and the sort of things that might encourage them to call in sick.

 If you can learn when and why your employees are most likely to call in sick, you might spot some opportunities to make some lasting improvements to your workplace and your company culture.

-Our sickness management software will give you a clear overview of your business’s absence data.
+Logging employee sickness will give you a clear overview of your business’s absence data.
 You’ll be able to spot patterns, which could help you identify ways in which you can act to make staff sickness less likely.

 For an example of how this might work, consider this: We analysed the data of more than 500 UK organizations that use the-days.
 We found that UK employees are most likely to call in sick in the winter months, with November being the single worst month of the year for unplanned absence.